Dorisqi/foodie-connector/backend/api-doc.md

     "message": "Validation failed.",
     "data": {
         "friend_id": [
-            "The user is already your friend"
+            "The user is already your friend."
         ]
     }
 }